Hannele Ruohola-Baker

-Hannele Ruohola-Baker is a Professor of Biochemistry and Associate Director of the Institute for Stem Cell and Regenerative Medicine at the University of Washington in Seattle, Washington.
+Hannele Ruohola-Baker (born December 10, 1959) is a Finnish biochemist.
+She is a professor of biochemistry and associate director of the Institute for Stem Cell and Regenerative Medicine at the University of Washington in Seattle, Washington.
 Her research focuses on the molecular biology of stem cells and on the use of Drosophila (fruit flies) as model organisms for human diseases.

 Early life and education

-Ruohola-Baker was born in the small village of Kullaa, Finland in 1959.
+Ruohola-Baker was born in the small village of Kullaa, Finland, in 1959.
 She received her bachelor's and master's degree from the University of Helsinki and received her Ph.D. in cell biology from Yale University in 1989, studying cellular transport and advised by Susan Ferro-Novick.
 She then moved to a visiting fellowship at the Ludwig Institute for Cancer Research at the Karolinska Institute in Stockholm and subsequently to a postdoctoral fellowship at the University of California, San Francisco with Yuh Nung and Lily Jan.

 Academic career

 Ruohola-Baker began her faculty career at the University of Washington in 1993 and became a full professor in 2004.
 She held a Pew Scholars grant from 1996-2000.